Khổ Qua Hầm Giò Sống Instant Pot (Pork Paste Stuffed Bitter Melon Soup)

 - Combine pork paste, chopped Woodear mushrooms and black ground pepper.
 Mix well and stuff them into the bitter melon.
 Extra paste can be formed into multiple little balls.
 Set aside.

 - Set Saute mode, heat to normal and add 6 cups of hot/boiling water.
-Season with 1.5 tbsp of Quoc Viet pork Soup base and rock sugar.
+Season with 1 tbsp of sea salt and a tablespoon size of rock sugar.
 Once the broth comes to a boil, gently drop the pork paste balls and stuffed bitter melon pieces.
 OPTIONAL – Add 1-2 fresh Thai chili pepper to make the broth spicy.
 Close lid, be sure knob is on Sealing.
 Select: Pressure Cook/Manual, 7 minutes, High Pressure, QR.

 - Once the cook time is up, gently move knob from Sealing to Venting to manually release all pressure inside the pot.
 One safety pin drops, open lid and give a quick stir.
-Taste the broth and adjust the seasoning as needed, can add mushroom seasoning if it’s bland.
+Add 2 tbsp of mushroom seasoning.
+Taste the broth and adjust the seasoning as needed.
 To serve, pour out to a large bowl and add chopped onion and extra black pepper if needed.
 Serve with rice!